tani/cl-pov/README.markdown

 # CL-POV
 ![logo](examples/logo.png)

-cl-pov is CommonLisp binding of the *Persistence of Vision Raytracer*, or *POV-Ray*.
+CL-POV is CommonLisp binding of the *Persistence of Vision Raytracer*, or *POV-Ray*.

 ## Usage